 State Department exchange programs are a cost-effective investment that not only enhances America's long-term competitiveness but also provides significant and immediate economic impact in communities across the country.
-Most of the State Department exchanges budget is spent either on Americans, American businesses and organizations, or in the United States.
+More than 90% of the State Department exchanges budget is spent either on Americans, American businesses and organizations, or in the United States.
 International students studying at our colleges and universities during the 2018-2019 academic year contributed \$41 billion to the U.S. economy and supported 458,290 jobs across the country, according to NAFSA: Association of International Educators.
 They do business with American small businesses, airlines, hotels, and nongovernmental organizations in local communities, and their presence at our colleges and universities supports academic institutions throughout the country.

-We respectfully request that you make a smart and effective investment in our country's foreign policy, as well as local communities across the United States, by funding U.S. Department of State educational and cultural exchange programs at \$1.1 billion in Fiscal Year 2022.
+We respectfully request that you make a smart and effective investment in our country's foreign policy, as well as local communities across the United States, by funding U.S. Department of State educational and cultural exchange programs at \$1.1 billion in Fiscal Year 2023.

 Thank you for your consideration.

 Sincerely,

-Henry C. "Hank" Johnson, Jr.
+Henry C. "Hank" Johnson, Jr. Member of Congress

-Member of Congress
+Colin Z. Allred Member of Congress

-Member of Congress
+Karen Bass Member of Congress